sporto/elm-workshop/content/01-introduction/02-why-elm.md

 ## Confident refactoring experience

-Because of the robust type system refactoring a program in Elm is much easier.
-The compiler will tell us all places that a change affects.
+Because of the robust type system, refactoring a program in Elm is much easier.
+When you make a change, the compiler will let you know about every place in your code that is affected.

 ## Less setup

-There is a lot to setup and decide when building an Elm project.
+There is not a lot to set up and decide when starting an Elm project.
+A single installer provides everything you need, and there are no tools that need to be configured to work together.

 ## Easier to test

-Pure functions means that they are easier to test as they don't rely on side effects.
-Building a whole program from pure functions means that overall it is easier to test.
+Because all Elm functions are pure, they are easier to test as they don't rely on side effects.
+Building a whole program from pure functions makes it much easier to test, and Elm guarantees this for every program you write.

 ## Guaranteed immutable data

 Elm has only one way to update data.
-It doesn't let us do the wrong thing, which is easy in JS if we are not careful.
+It doesn't let us modify data values that other parts of our code assume will remain unchanged, which is an easy mistake to make in Javascript.

 ## Terse functional programming

-If you like **lodash**, **ramda** or **sanctuary**, Elm offers a much terser syntax for functional programming, which includes partial application and the pipe operator.
+If you like **lodash**, **ramda** or **sanctuary**, Elm offers an even simpler syntax for functional programming, which includes partial application and the pipeline operator.